paulczar/ci-demo/blog.md

 Deploying applications with Deis is quite easy and very similar to deploying applications to Heroku.
 As long as your git repo has a `Dockerfile` (or supports being discovered by the [cedar](https://devcenter.heroku.com/articles/cedar) tooling), Deis will figure out what needs to be done to run your application.

-Deploying an application with Deis is incredibly simple: First you use `deis create` to create an application ( On success the Deis CLI will add a remote git endpoint); Then you run `git push deis master` which pushes your code and triggers Deis to build and deploy your application:
+Deploying an application with Deis is incredibly simple:

+1. First you use `deis create` to create an application (oan success the Deis CLI will add a remote git endpoint).
+2. Then you run `git push deis master` which pushes your code and triggers Deis to build and deploy your application.

 ```
 $ git clone https://github.com/deis/example-go.git